tranhlok/CAISO-wind-prediction/README.md

     - MARKET_RUN_ID: Use categories DAM (forecasted) and ACTUAL (realized)

 ### Part 2: Wind Power Prediction
-Predict actual power generation by wind plants of SP15 hub on 2024-04-09.
+Predict actual power generation by wind plants of SP15 hub on 2024-04-09 using LSTM models built on Python, Pytorch, numpy, Pandas and scikit-learn

 ## Initial setup